-The disclosure of our contractual obligations and commitments is set forth under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contractual Obligations" in our Annual Report on Form 10-K for the year ended December 31, 2018.
-There have been no material changes in our contractual obligations and commitments since December 31, 2018.
+The disclosure of our contractual obligations and commitments is set forth under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contractual Obligations" in our Annual Report on Form 10-K for the year ended December 31, 2019.
+There have been no material changes in our contractual obligations and commitments since December 31, 2019, except as otherwise described in Note 6 to our unaudited condensed consolidated financial statements included in this report.